kcccr123/receipt-scanner-backend/README.md

 The server can be run in development mode using Flask or built as a production server with Gunicorn, containerized within a Docker image.

-With the new chatGPT integration, an OpenAI key should be added as an environment variable.
+With the new chatGPT integration, an OpenAI API key should be added as an environment variable.
 Create a `.env` file inside the server folder.
 Create the variable:

 `OPENAI_API_KEY=<Your API KEY>`